-'''

 Area 1 - Developmental

-1 - PS 210
+- 1 PS 210 Developmental Psychology

-Developmental Psychology

-2 - PS 312

-Psychology of Adolescence
+- 2 PS 312 Psychology of Adolescence

-3 - PS 322

-Psychology of Aging
+- 3 PS 322 Psychology of Aging

-Area 2 - Social Psychology
+- Area 2 Social Psychology

-1 - PS 250
+- 1 PS 250 Social Psychology

-Social Psychology

-2 - PS 252

-Applied Social Psychology
+- 2 PS 252 Applied Social Psychology

-Area 3 - Personality and Abnormal Psychology
+- Area 3 Personality and Abnormal Psychology

-1 - PS 330

-Theories of Personality
+- 1 PS 330 Theories of Personality

-2 - PS 335
+- 2 PS 335 Abnormal Psychology

-Abnormal Psychology

-3 - PS 340

-Introduction to Psychometrics
+- 3 PS 340 Introduction to Psychometrics

-Area 4 - Learning and Cognition
+- Area 4 Learning and Cognition

-1 - PS 325

-Psychology of Learning
+- 1 PS 325 Psychology of Learning

-2 - PS 345
+- 2 PS 345 Cognitive Psychology

-Cognitive Psychology

-Area 5 - Biopsychosocial Processes
+- Area 5 Biopsychosocial Processes

-1 - PS 280

-Sensation and Perception
+- 1 PS 280 Sensation and Perception

-2 - PS 380
+- 2 PS 380 Physiological Psychology

-Physiological Psychology

-3 - PS 222

-Introduction to Health Psychology
+- 3 PS 222 Introduction to Health Psychology

-'''

 and 12 credits in psychology electives.
-At least three courses (nine credits) must be at a 300 and/or 400 level.
+At least three courses (nine credits) must be at a 300 and/or 400 level, and all three courses must be taken at Worcester State University.

 Evening Psychology: The required core courses for the Psychology Major may be completed with evening or summer courses.
 Many core courses are offered in the evening during each academic year as well as some elective courses.
-Internships and independent study courses, however, are only offered in fall and spring day courses.
+Internships and independent study courses, however, are only offered in Fall and spring day courses.